* Makefile: Update. Fixes #32 Fixes milkypostman/melpa/#2758

 After M-g f:

-You can actually replace the M-g g binding of goto-line
+You can actually replace the M-g g binding of goto-line, since if you enter a digit for avy-goto-line, it will switch to goto-line with that digit already entered.

 avy-goto-word-1